hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LaunchMachine.md

 {% hint style="info" %}
 **Multi-instance** names contain an additional identifier between the name and instance type.

-For example, if wasatchski-us-oms and wasatchski-ca-oms if there will be seperate instances for each country
+For example, wasatchski-us-oms and wasatchski-ca-oms will be seperate instances for each country
 {% endhint %}

-{% hint style="info" %}
+{% hint style="danger" %}
-**Domain name** would be preset as hotwax.io which need not to be changed.
+**Domain name** is prefilled as `hotwax.io`.
+Do not change this.
 {% endhint %}

 **2. Select version**